 Founder and CEO of Thrive Global

 Arianna will discuss lessons in leadership and the latest in new media and tech.

-More details and more speakers will be added soon!
 You can view all the information HERE!

 **No refunds of Conference registration fees will be made for registration cancellations after Friday, April 21, however, if you must cancel, please remember that you are also responsible for canceling your hotel reservations.